Skip to content

 What kind of an art journal would you use over and over again, even when it’s completely finished?

-For me, it’s using quotes from books, or lyrics, or any quote I find that triggers an emotion within, the one I instantly feel a connection with.
+For me, it’s using quotes from books, lyrics, or any quote I find that triggers an emotion within, the one I instantly feel a connection with.

 Why?